CRI-iAtlas/iatlas-data/README.md

   - Windows: [https://docs.microsoft.com/en-us/archive/blogs/stevelasker/configuring-docker-for-windows-volumes](https://docs.microsoft.com/en-us/archive/blogs/stevelasker/configuring-docker-for-windows-volumes)

 - STOP your local postgres server, if you have one running.
-Instead, fuse the following repository and follow the instructions: [Genui postgres docker](https://github.com/generalui/postgres_docker).x Your local postgres server will shadow it, and the app will consequently connect to the wrong server.
+Instead, use the following repository and follow the instructions: [Genui postgres docker](https://github.com/generalui/postgres_docker).
+Your local postgres server will shadow it, and the app will consequently connect to the wrong server.

 #### Requirements: MacOS Install instructions